MoalemLior/Arkanoid-Game/README.md

 `ant -Dargs="levels numbers" run`

 # Creating and Editing Levels

 This is a special arkanoid game - You get to choose which levels will be played and their order!
+The best part is, you don't need to learn how to code to make these changes!

+Each level in the game has its own unique characteristics, including:
+Name
+Background animation
+Number of balls
+Velocities
+Blocks configuration
+And more...
-In order to add or change the levels order in the game, you don't have to learn to code!
+To specify the levels you want to play in the game, you can easily use the following command:
-Inside the [definitions folder](./resources/definitions) you will find simple txt files.
-The [default levels](./resources/Default_Levels.txt) file defines each level's charateristics in the game.
-By writing in this file you can edit the design of the game.
-Without coding, you can change anything from the name of the level, the images, the number of balls, the velocities, the blocks, etc.

-Each level has it own charateristics like name m background animation, the number of balls, the velocities, the blocks, etc. if you want to specify the levels of the game it can be done easilly using this command:

 `ant -Dargs="levels numbers" run`

-for example, this command will run the levels 1, 1 again, 3 and 2, by this order:
+For example, to play levels 1, 1 again, 3, and 2 in that order, you would use the following command:

 `ant -Dargs="1 1 3 2" run`

 # GamePlay

+Use the arrow keys on your keyboard to control the paddle.
+The paddle has 5 areas that influence the angle at which the ball moves.
+Each block you destroy will earn you 5 points, and completing each level rewards you with 100 points.
+Pause the game using the p key on your keyboard, and resume by pressing the space key.
 To control the paddel use the arraow keys on your keyboard.

-Note that the paddel has 5 areas which affect the ball moving angle.
-Each block will earn you 5 points and each level completed 100 points.
-You can pause the game using the `p` key on your keybard, and continue using the `space` key.
+# Winning or Losing

-You win if you finish all levels.
+You win the game by successfully completing all levels.
-You lose if you run out of balls during a level.
+You lose if you exhaust all available balls during a level.
-Either way, you'll get a message of how many points you collected during the game!
+Regardless of the outcome, you'll receive a message indicating how many points you've collected throughout the game.

 ![level1](./screenshots/level1.png)
 ![level2](./screenshots/level2.png)